Jessica Carter MS, RDN, LD, CDCES, IFMCP, E-RYT200, Studio Owner

 Kundalini yoga incorporates movement, dynamic breathing techniques, meditation, and sound to build physical vitality and increase consciousness.
 It is a perfect blend of spiritual and physical practices that serve to uplift and support you, and helps you build resilience to the stressors of modern life.
 Classes are designed to challenge each person at their own level.
 All levels and abilities are welcome! |

 Angie Clark is a 500-hour, Registered Yoga Teacher and owner of Blaze Like the Sun Yoga, an online and in-person yoga business.
 Angie studied at the Devanadi School of Yoga and Wellness.
-She is an avid distance runner and completed over 35 marathons.
-In 2020, she took up paddling by getting on the Mississippi River and a handful of Bemidji lakes.
 She has additional certifications in group fitness and is a league cycling instructor.
-She is active in the city of Bemidji through volunteer work with the Bemidji Blue Ox Marathon, Bike Bemidji, and Friends of Lake Bemidji State Park.
-However, she is most passionate about helping individuals and communities maintain strong work-life balance.

 Angie began practicing yoga in 2000.
 Her passion for yoga started with a love for movement with asana practices.
 Over the years, she developed a strong affinity for the energetic and subtle body benefits through pranayama and meditation.
 Her training as a teacher comes from traditional hatha yoga discipline with focus on vinyasa krama and practices to awaken kundalini.
 Angie's motto is, "have fun and feel alive."
 She enjoys providing a holistic experience for her students that allows the opportunity for transformation and growth. |